 “Artist” is a broad term including musicians, songwriters, photographers, filmmakers, painters, poets, graphic designers, actors, theatre companies, dance troupes, museums, and artists from many other disciplines.

 If you are an artist or arts organization in need of legal assistance, please visit our Artist Membership Page to our membership benefits and fill out an application.
-You may also call GLA at 404-873-3911.

 Please visit our Events page for information on and to register for our upcoming events and seminars.